-a.
-Create item master data
+1. Create item master data

-Setup your Logistic Carrier items
+Set up your Logistic Carrier items.

-b.
-Create logistic carrier location & setup on warehouse
+2. Create logistic carrier location & setup on warehouse

-Important, the Bin location needs to be set to Pick location if we want to use these carriers during the picking process.
+Important: The Bin location needs to be set to Pick Location if we want to use these carriers during the picking process.

-c.
-Set general setting for 1 location for logistic carriers
+3. Set general setting for 1 location for logistic carriers

-d.
-Make sure to have stock available for the carrier items on this bin
+4. Make sure to have stock available for the carrier items on this bin

-This is not part of the configuration, but obviously, we need to ensure we do have enough stock of logistic carriers to use.
+This is not part of the configuration, but obviously, we need to ensure that we do have enough stock of logistic carriers to use.

-2 Picking using the Mobile Client
+Picking with Mobile Client

-We have our sales order
+We have our sales order: